ue bot icon

 Leaders always need to maintain their edge.
 There is a big difference between 85 percent and 100 percent of your best effort.

 Hope is not a strategy.
-It is an emotion that more often than not leads to disappointment.
-You can’t will yourself to success if what you are doing won’t work or can’t sustain the results necessary to maintain your business.
+It is an emotion that, more often than not, leads to disappointment.
+You can’t will yourself to success if what you are doing won’t work or you can’t sustain the results necessary to maintain your business.

 You can’t fly in the face of reality for too long.
 Inevitably, the lack of real thought, logic, or understanding ends up catching up with you.
 Some leaders do go a long time before this happens, but they often don’t see or choose to ignore the cracks in the foundation as they are occurring… Being a perpetual optimist only works if you have the necessary time to act and the actions have some chance of working.
 If you are not careful, you end up with minimal options when this happens.